adrientoub/ical-tvshows/README.md

 }
 ```

-In the config, the "cache" key can be any of: "redis" or "none".
-If you choose
+In the config, the "cache" key can be any of: "redis", "files" or "none".
-to use Redis as a cache you must set the connection parameters.
+If you choose to use Redis as a cache you must set the connection parameters.